 The Weather/Flood Make-Up Day is scheduled for Tuesday, May 29, 2018.
 This is also the last day for students.

-There was a campus wide fertilizer and weed control application being done at Baugo Community Schools.
+There was a campus wide crab grass application being done at Baugo Community Schools.
 Click HERE for details on application.

 Head start will be at Jimtown North Elementary next school year.

 As part of USDA compliance, each district must do an annual review of its wellness policy.
 Using the data and information gathered, this year's focus will be increasing student and staff awareness of practices that contribute to better health and wellness.

 Under Indiana Code 357-IAC 1-16 all Indiana Schools are required to only use licensed applicators apply pesticides to areas where students can come in contact.
 Pesticides can only be applied during non-school hours, when children are not present, unless special circumstances allow.
 You may read details of the entire law by clicking this link: http://oisc.purdue.edu/pesticide/pdf/lsa_10-336_final_rule.pdf

 To be compliant with the requirements of this law, Baugo Community Schools will list all of the pesticides that are being applied to areas that students come in contact with in a master file.
 We will notify the public on our school webpage at least 48 hours prior to application unless one of the special circumstances apply.

 Regional Turf will be at Jimtown High School on 4/3/2016 to apply crab grass control.